Cutting through app overload

 By Matt Calloway (@mattcallaway)

-Chomp, for a reported $50 million, brought the importance of app discovery to the forefront and validated the need for the industry to pay close attention to this critical part of the app ecosystem.">
+Apple’s acquisition this past week of app search company Chomp, for a reported $50 million, brought the importance of app discovery to the forefront and validated the need for the industry to pay close attention to this critical part of the app ecosystem.

 Better app search within the App Store will offer developers some hope that the top 25 lists will not be the only sure route to being a successful app.
 But Apple’s acquisition of Chomp only begins to address the broader needs of consumers and developers.